 Pitch rate, ωy, at any time, T, after impact can be obtained by adding the pitch rate at impact to the integral of the fi rst equation of set A4-4 with respect to time from impact to time T. Yaw rate, ωz, can be similarly computed using the second equation of set A4-4.

 Measuring and recording both the vehicle damage scale (VDS) (formerly the traffi c accident data scale (TAD)), and the collision damage classifi cation (CDC), are recommended for the following rea- sons.
-First, VDS has been in use for a number of years by various accident investigation agencies, and a considerable bank of data exists relating VDS to occupant injuries.
+First, VDS has been in use for a number of years by various crash investigation agencies, and a considerable bank of data exists relating VDS to occupant injuries.
 Hence, by not reporting VDS,

 146 | Manual for Assessing Safety Hardware

 the tie of future tests with these historical data would be lost.
-And second, the National Highway Traffi c Safety Administration (NHTSA) has standardized on the CDC for its multidisciplinary accident investigations.
-Therefore, CDC is needed to tie test vehicle damage (in which vehicle ac- celerations are measured) to real accidents in which occupant injury is documented.
+And second, the National Highway Traffi c Safety Administration (NHTSA) has standardized on the CDC for its multidisciplinary crash investigations.
+Therefore, CDC is needed to tie test vehicle damage (in which vehicle ac- celerations are measured) to real crashes in which occupant injury is documented.

 CHAPTER FIVE A5.1 GENERAL